Can You Pay Off a Personal Loan With a Credit Card?

 Credit cards!
 What can’t they do?
 They let you shop online.
 They can open locked doors.
 And they may build up your credit if you use them properly.
 But can they be used to pay off a personal loan?
 And even if you can use them to pay off a personal loan, should you?

 These are the questions you will have answered over the course of the next few minutes you spend reading this blog post.

 Here's how credit cards work.

-You probably understand on a basic level that a credit card is an object that lets you buy something now and then pay for it later.
-What you may not realize is that every time you use a credit card, you’re essentially taking out a loan.
+You probably understand on a basic level that a credit card is an object that lets you buy something now and pay for it later.
+What you may not realize is that every time you use a credit card you’re essentially taking out a loan.